seznam/shelter/doc/tutorial.rst

                     raise self.DuplicateEntry(guid)

 Now we have to implement fetching and parsing the RSS feed.
-It is easy, both can do nice `feedparser <https://github.com/kurtmckee/feedparser>`_ module.
+It is easy, both can provide awesome `feedparser <https://github.com/kurtmckee/feedparser>`_ module.
 Do not forget put new dependency into :file:`setup.py`.

 .. code-block:: python
     :caption: recsystem/setup.py